eilifso/sumstud-2022/docs/einfeld.md

   type="text/javascript">
 </script>

-# Einfeld-1203 test
+# The Einfeld-1203 strong rarefaction test

-Table of values:
+In Einfeldt et al. (1991), a set of problems designed to test hydrodynamics Riemann solvers are described.

+For the Einfeldt-1203 test, the initial right and left values are as follows:

 |            	| $$\rho$$ 	| $$v_x$$ 	| $$v_y$$ 	| $$v_z$$ 	| $$P$$ 	| $$B_x$$ 	| $$B_z$$ 	|
 |------------	|----------	|---------	|---------	|---------	|-------	|---------	|---------	|